-However, if you don't use your trade mark after five years (the grace period), you could lose your rights.
+However, you must use your trade mark at the latest five years after registration (known as the grace period), otherwise you could lose your rights.

 If someone registered a similar or identical trade mark before you did, they can oppose the use of your trade mark.

 Ask your opponent for an excerpt from the trade mark register.
 By comparing both trade marks and the protected goods and services, you'll get an initial idea of the potential risks.
 You can also enlist the help of a trade mark consultant for this.

 The sic! journal in partnership with the Helbing Lichtenhahn Verlag from 2021